This symbol indicates a term originated or repurposed by Jack Martin Leith.

 Mundane world (left hemisphere, leftside, first attention, the tonal)

 The everyday world, a default reality where people spend most of their waking lives.
 A world of descriptions.
 If something can be named, described and explained, it’s part of mundane world.
 Mundane world is the sum total of everything we know and everything the rational mind can imagine.
+Situated in primal world, we experience life in the raw — visceral, untamed, unfiltered, uncodified and unconceptualised — but in mundane world, we experience only a representation of reality, a video that we mistake for the live performance.

 The first attention basically consists of everything that ordinary man considers it means to be human.
 It is the reality that has been constructed and developed in order to deal with the daily world and encompasses an awareness restricted to the physical body.